 The Center is proud to announce a collaborative exhibition with the Chicago History Museum set to open April 5, 2014, and it will run through August 10, 2015.
 It will feature some sixty of the remarkable images created in 1942-43 by Jack Delano as part of his assignment to document the nation’s railroad story for the Farm Security Administration-Office of War Information.
 While Delano also photographed infrastructure and rolling stock, he concentrated on the people who did the work of railroading.
 Roy Stryker, head of the photographic surveys for both FSA and its successor OWI, instructed Delano to document in pictures the importance of the railroad industry during wartime and the contributions made by railroaders and their families to World War II on the home front.
 Delano complied.
 His images feature such scenes as children collecting salvaged metal for recycling into war materiel, posters in public and private places promoting the sale of war bonds, and the ubiquitous flags that honored service men and women.

 Generous support of individuals and foundations alike has made this project possible.
-Sponsors include Bon and Holly French, the North American Railway Foundation, the Union Pacific Foundation, and David and Cynthia Kahler.
+Sponsors include Bon and Holly French, the North American Railway Foundation, the Union Pacific Foundation, the Candelaria Fund, and David and Cynthia Kahler.

 The collaboration with the Chicago History Museum (CHM) provides for more than “pictures on a wall.”
 The Center is publishing a heavily illustrated catalog (200 pages, hardcover) about the photographs and the people in them.
 The Center will host a special preview gathering for descendants and family members of Delano’s portrait subjects.
 Searching for and interviewing family members has been a time-consuming but rewarding undertaking.
 The exhibition will also include artifacts belonging to the portrait subjects, modern photographs of their descendants, and even sound bites of interviews.
 Because Delano captured workers of many ethnic groups and races, Railroaders meshes with CHM’s ongoing exhibition series that features the city’s rainbow of communities.
 The Museum has embraced the Center’s exhibition proposal wholeheartedly and we are working together to bring the project to life.